(Guest Post Written By Jasmine Raymore)

 Because of its many roles, such as building muscle mass, body hair growth and development of male sexual organs.

-Testosterone is tied to sexual appetite and the drive to reproduce and spread your seed as well.
+Testosterone is tied to sexual appetite and the drive to have sex and spread your seed as well.

 Testosterone levels are never consistent, changing hour by hour.